-- paragraph(s) responses demonstrating a depth of conceptual understanding - sentence responses that define terms and give explanations and examples of these terms - responses to a range of specific geographic data, e.g. aerial photos, maps, graphs, images, statistics, cartoons, texts - practical exercises that manipulate and represent geographical data from primary or secondary sources - stimulus essay responses that demonstrate an ability to interpret, analyse and draw conclusions.
+- paragraph(s) responses demonstrating a depth of conceptual understanding - sentence responses that define terms and give explanations and examples of these terms - data response tests that include a range of specific geographic data, e.g. aerial photos, maps, graphs, images, statistics, cartoons, texts - practical exercises that manipulate and represent geographical data from primary or secondary sources - stimulus essay responses that demonstrate an ability to interpret, analyse and draw conclusions.